 - We reserve the right to retain any kid born on our farm.
 Inquiries do not constitute any sort of agreement for us to reserve a kid for the buyer.

 - We reserve the right to sell our kids to the first potential buyer.
 That means that we don’t wait for people to make up their minds, or build a fence, or check with their spouse, or wait until next month’s payday, or you get the idea.
 It means the first person to schedule a time to meet us for pick-up, not the first person to inquire, gets the goat.

-- We reserve the right to choose registration status of any goat we breed. *New for 2021: we are happy to offer pet pricing on select sale does, but we choose which ones.
+- We reserve the right to choose registration status of any goat we breed.
+We are happy to offer pet pricing on select sale does, but we choose which ones.
 Our goal is to get our goats in good, loving homes.
 If you are only looking for backyard milkers or beautiful pasture pets and papers don’t matter to you but good genetics and friendly dispositions do, we are happy to work with you.
 Does sold as pets will not be registered, no exceptions.